MGM Resorts International: Marriott partnership

 In July 2023, MGM Resorts announced an agreement with Marriott International to bring its 17 properties within Marriott's global reservations system and its Bonvoy loyalty program, creating the MGM Collection With Marriott Bonvoy.
 The new partnership will see four of MGM's properties fully affiliated with Marriott brands beginning in late 2023.
 The Bellagio will join The Luxury Collection division of Marriott, the Park MGM will join Marriott's Tribute Portfolio, and the Aria will join Marriott's Autograph Collection, which The Cosmopolitan has been a member of since its opening.

-Cybersecurity attack
+Cyber attacks

-In September 2023, MGM's hotel and casino operations were disrupted for several days during a cybersecurity attack by the hacking group Scattered Spider.
+A data breach in 2019 affected 10.6 million previous customers, with about 1300 individual's having identification numbers exposed.In September 2023, MGM's hotel and casino operations were disrupted for several days during a cybersecurity attack by the hacking group Scattered Spider.
 The company refused to pay a ransom to the hackers, and stated that its losses of $100 million would be covered by cyber insurance.
 As a result of the cyberattack, multiple class action lawsuits were filed against MGM Resorts as well as Caesars Entertainment, which Scattered Spider had hacked into during the same month, with all stating that the failure for both of the casino operators to adequately secure their data constituted breach of contract.
+Hackers Scattered Spider later formed a cybercrime collective with ShinyHunters and Lapsus$ in 2025.

+Both the 2019 and 2023 class action lawsuits were settled together for $45 million on June 18, 2025.